Gary Drzewiecki

 Gary Drzewiecki (born October 29, 1954) is an American businessman, tree farmer and former politician.

 Born in Pulaski, Wisconsin, Drzewiecki went to University of Wisconsin-Stout.
 Drzewiecki is an investment counselor and tree farmer.
 He served on the Pulaski Board of Trustees and was the Pulaski village president.

 He served in the Wisconsin State Senate as a Republican from 1993 to 2001.
 In November 2000, Drzewiecki was defeated in the general election.
-In 2006, Drewiecki ran for the Wisconsin State Assembly Republican primary election and narrowly lost the election.
+In 2006, Drewiecki ran for the Wisconsin State Assembly Republican primary election and narrowly lost the election to John Nygren.